t-mart/mousehole/README.md

 # mam-vpn-ip-updater

-A simple service to update a seedbox IP for MaM when your seedbox IP can change.
+A background service to update a seedbox IP for MaM when your seedbox IP can change.

 This can be helpful if you are using a VPN to seed (where IP addresses are not often stable) or if you are using a seedbox that does not have a static IP